dasch-swiss/dsp-api/docs/src/paradox/07-sipi/sipi-and-knora.md

 The resource responder calls the ontology responder to check if all required properties were submitted for the given resource type.
 Also it is checked if the given resource type may have a digital representation.
-The resources responder then sends a message to Sipi responder that does a request to the Sipi server.
-Depending on the type of the message (`SipiResponderConversionFileRequestV1` or `SipiResponderConversionPathRequestV1`), a different Sipi route is called.
-In the first case (GUI case), the file is already managed by Sipi and only the filename has to be indicated.
-In the latter case, Sipi is told about the location where Knora has saved the binary data to.
+The resources responder then sends a message to Sipi connector, which makes a request to the Sipi server.

-To make this handling easy for Knora, both messages have their own implementation for creating the parameters for Sipi (declared in the trait as `toFormData`).
-If Knora deals with a `SipiResponderConversionPathRequestV1`, it has to delete the temporary file after it has been processed by SIPI.
-Here, we assume that we deal with an image.

-For both cases, Sipi returns the same answer containing the following
-information:
+Sipi's response contains the following information:

    - `file_type`: the type of the file that has been handled by Sipi (image | video | audio | text | binary)
-   - `mimetype_full` and `mimetype_thumb`: mime types of the full image representation and the thumbnail
+   - `mimetype_full`: mime type of the image
    - `original_mimetype`: the mime type of the original file
    - `original_filename`: the name of the original file
-   - `nx_full`, `ny_full`, `nx_thumb`, and `ny_thumb`: the x and y
-     dimensions of both the full image and the thumbnail
+   - `nx_full`, `ny_full`: the x and y dimensions of the image
-   - `filename_full` and `filename_full`: the names of the full image and the thumbnail (needed to request the images from Sipi)
+   - `filename_full`: the internal filename of the image (needed to request the image from Sipi)

 The `file_type` is important because representations for resources are restricted to media types: image, audio, video or a generic binary file.